SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-json-formatted-logs.md

 Use the **json auto** option in a query to automatically detect JSON objects in logs and extract the key/value pairs without the need to specify fields in a parse statement.
 After the query runs, you can use the Field Browser to choose the fields you’d like to display.
 You can also operate on the extracted fields later in the query.

-If you don't specify any additional fields, the JSON objects are automatically detected and all of the key/value pairs are extracted.
-Note that messages that don't contain JSON are not dropped.
+If you do not specify any additional fields, the JSON objects are automatically detected and all of the key/value pairs are extracted.
+Note that messages that do not contain JSON are not dropped.

 The JSON portion does not need to span the entire log message.
 There can be some text before and after the JSON portion.
 The **json auto** operator automatically detects where the JSON object is located and parses it.